 This analysis has looked at the way many policies affect one household, rather than the other way around

-Using data from the Family Resources Survey (FRS), together with our Benefit and Budgeting Calculator, Policy in Practice has both modeled the cumulative impact of welfare reform today, plus projected what the picture will look like in 2020.
+Using data from the Family Resources Survey (FRS), together with our Better Off Calculator, Policy in Practice has both modeled the cumulative impact of welfare reform today, plus projected what the picture will look like in 2020.
 The main findings, and four key considerations of relevance to local government, are examined in more detail below.

 Setting the scene